 Enjoy the Frozen Waterfalls

 Most of the waterfalls in Banff are frozen solid by January.
 They make for a marvelous sight while hiking or enjoying a snowshoe tour.
-Some of our favorite frozen waterfalls to see are Troll Falls in Kananaskis, Panther Falls along the Icefields Parkway, and of course, the Upper and Lower Falls of Johnston Canyon.
+Some of our favorite frozen waterfalls to see are Troll Falls in Kananaskis, Wapta Falls in Yoho, Panther Falls along the Icefields Parkway, Bow Falls in Banff, and of course, the Upper and Lower Falls of Johnston Canyon.

 Johnston Canyon is the most popular place to see a frozen waterfall.
-There’s a nice trail leading you right to the falls.
-It’s easy enough for the whole family to enjoy.
-Consider bringing microspikes as the trail gets incredibly slick in the winter.
+There’s a nice trail leading you right to the falls that is easy enough for the whole family to enjoy.
+Consider bringing microspikes as the trail gets incredibly slick in the winter (trust me on this one).

 If you are up for a real adventure, you can even book an ice climbing tour at Johnston Canyon!